 The trek is for the confidently fit and as it ends in the evening, the descent takes place in the dark with flashlights.
 Hiking time: 5 hours over 3, feet m.

-This morning you'll return by boat to the port town of Milazzo.
+go to site This morning you'll return by boat to the port town of Milazzo.
 From here, you'll pick up your rental car and begin your discovery of the Sicilian mainland, driving to Palermo.
 Head to the city center to see the top sights and start at the Lavatoio Medievale , a 16th-century washhouse.